LSU earns first national title with 102-85 win over Iowa

 Trending News

 The Tigers lead 59-42 at the break.
 Iowa then would come out hot in the 3rd, going on a 15-2 run.
-Caitlin Clark become the NCAA tournament's all-time leading scorer in the period.
+Caitlin Clark became the NCAA tournament's all-time leading scorer in the period.
 But Clark would also pick up a tech, and her 4th foul in the period.

 LSU led 75-64 at the end of 3.